vultr/terraform-datalib-vultr/README.md

 # terraform-datalib-vultr
 Data only module for Vultr.
 Maps Application, OS, and Region human readable names to ID's.

-I frequently find myself curling the public api endpoints to find App/OS/Region ID's.
-Next best thing is to use data sources.
-But for each data source there is an additional API call.
-To get around this I've used the Terraform HTTP data source, pulling all Apps/OS's/Regions in 3 calls then mapping the human readable name to the respective ID in separate outputs.
+This module will remove the need to curl the public api endpoints to find App/OS/Region ID’s.
+The Terraform HTTP datasources  pulls all Apps/OS’s/Regions in 3 calls then maps them to human readable names to the respective ID in separate outputs.
 The output names have been made to be relatively human readable, and will return the ID of the App, OS, or Region you are naming.

 ### TODO
 * Plans - need to determine a descriptive but reasonably short naming scheme.